zhiqu22/mitre/README.md

 This is the repository for reproducing the data mining and pre-training described in our paper.

-If consider using our pre-trained model only, please refer to the HuggingFace page (in implementing, coming soon).
+If you consider using our pre-trained model only, please move to the HuggingFace page (we are implementing it, and it will coming soon).

 ### BEGIN: Dirs tree